SML0127/search-engine-web/README.md

-# Worker of Distributed Web Crawler and Data Management System for Web Data
+# GUI of Distributed Web Crawler and Data Management System for Web Data

 ## What we provide